temporalio/documentation/docs-src/references/configuration.md

 The following list describes supported values for each configuration on the `history` and `visibility` data.

 - `state` : State for Archival setting.
-Supported values are `enabled`, `disabled` or `paused`.
+Supported values are `enabled`, `disabled`.
 This value must be `enabled` to use Archival with any Namespace in your Cluster.
   - `enabled`: Enables Archival in your Cluster setup.
 When set to `enabled`, `URI` and `namespaceDefaults` values must be provided.
   - `disabled`: Disables Archival in your Cluster setup.
 When set to `disabled`, the `enableRead` value must be set to `false`, and under `namespaceDefaults`, `state` must be set to `disabled`, with no values set for `provider` and `URI` fields.
 - `enableRead`: Supported values are `true` or `false`.
 Set to `true` to allow read operations from the archived Event History data.